sammcj/moa/README.md

 The MOA system can be configured through the Streamlit UI or by modifying the default configuration in `app.py`.
 The main configurable parameters are:

-- Main model: The primary language model used for generating final responses
+- Main model (Agregator): The primary language model used for generating final responses
-- Number of cycles: How many times the layer agents are invoked before the main agent
+- Number of cycles/layers: How many times the layer agents are invoked before the main agent
 - Layer agent configuration: A JSON object defining the system prompts, model names, and other parameters for each layer agent

 ## Contributing